-The Company's NEOs have the opportunity to earn incentive awards, which may be granted in the form of annual cash incentive bonuses, long-term equity-based incentive compensation ("LTEI compensation" or "LTEIs") or long-term cash incentive compensation ("LTCI compensation" or "LTCIs").
+"LTEIs") or long-term cash incentive compensation ("LTCI compensation" or "LTCIs").
 Incentive awards are supplemental to the executive's base salary and are designed to focus executives on achieving key financial goals, encourage retention, and motivate and reward them for market-driven results.
 Annual cash incentive bonuses and LTEIs, to the extent awarded, are provided under the ICP and administered by the Compensation and Management Development Committee.
 LTCIs are provided outside of the ICP and are administered by the Compensation and Management Development Committee.

-Annual Cash Incentive Bonus Program
+Annual Cash Incentive Bonus Program (Non-Equity Incentive Plan Compensation)

 Overview.
 Under the terms of the ICP, our DallasNews executive officers are eligible to receive an annual cash incentive bonus based on financial performance objectives established in the annual financial plan approved by the Board of Directors or other management objectives (such as individual objectives) approved by the Board of Directors.
 The financial and individual objectives may vary from year to year and reflect the cyclical nature of DallasNews' businesses due to fluctuating advertising demand and changes in media usage habits by consumers and advertisers, and other competitive conditions, including recruiting and retaining talent.
-All NEOs, other than Mr. Decherd, participate in the annual cash incentive bonus program.

-Specific Program for 2021.
-The Compensation and Management Development Committee established 2021 target bonus opportunities for Ms. Murray and Mr. Moise expressed as 60% and 100% of their base salaries as of January 1, 2021, respectively.
-Ms. Murray's base salary was set at \$365,625 and Mr. Moise's at \$500,000.
-Mr. Decherd opted not to be eligible for a 2021 cash incentive bonus.
+Specific Program for 2023.
+The Compensation and Management Development Committee established 2023 target bonus opportunities for Ms. Murray and Mr. Moise expressed as 50% and 75% of their base salaries as of January 1, 2023, respectively.
+Ms. Murray's and Mr. Moise's base salaries as of January 1, 2023 were \$445,000 and \$660,000, respectively.

-Ms. Murray and Mr. Moise were eligible to receive an annual cash incentive bonus based 50% on financial performance objectives and 50% on individual objectives.
-In order to calculate achievement of financial performance under the ICP with respect to the 2021 incentive bonus for Ms. Murray and Mr. Moise, the Compensation and Management Development Committee selected adjusted operating income, net advertising and marketing services revenue, and net circulation revenue as the financial performance measures, and individual objectives as performance measures.
+Ms. Murray and Mr. Moise were eligible to receive an annual cash incentive bonus based 60% on financial performance objectives and 40% on individual objectives.
+In order to calculate achievement of financial performance under the ICP with respect to the 2023 incentive bonus for Ms. Murray and Mr. Moise, the Compensation and Management Development Committee selected total adjusted operating expenses, net advertising and marketing services revenue, and net circulation revenue as the financial performance measures, and individual objectives as performance measures.
 Net advertising and marketing services revenue and net circulation revenue represent GAAP advertising and marketing services revenue and GAAP circulation revenue, respectively, in each case as adjusted to exclude revenues for which the Company acted as an agent under ASU 2014-09, Topic 606.
-Net advertising and marketing services revenue and net circulation revenue reflect recasts of current reporting period amounts under prior GAAP accounting guidance.
-For Ms. Murray and Mr. Moise, the weighting given to the financial performance measures was 60% against adjusted operating income, 20% against net advertising and marketing services revenue, and 20% against net circulation revenue.
-For the adjusted operating income financial performance metric, the threshold, target and maximum performance ranges were 100%, 169%, and 200%, respectively, and the threshold, target and maximum bonus payout ranges were 10%, 100%, and 140% respectively.
+For Ms. Murray and Mr. Moise, the weighting given to the financial performance measures was 20% against adjusted operating expenses, 40% against net advertising and marketing services revenue, and 40% against net circulation revenue.
+For the adjusted operating expenses financial performance metric, the threshold, target and maximum performance ranges were 105%, 100%, and 95%, respectively, and the threshold, target and maximum bonus payout ranges were 10%, 100%, and 200% respectively.
 Threshold, target and maximum performance and payout ranges for the net advertising and marketing services revenue component was 95%, 100%, and 105%, respectively, for performance and 10%, 100%, and 200%, respectively, for payout.
 Threshold, target and maximum performance and payout ranges for the net circulation revenue component were 95%, 100% and 105%, respectively, for performance and 10%, 100% and 200%, respectively, for payout.

-The Company believes that linking one-half of the bonus opportunity directly to financial performance, with an opportunity to earn a greater payout than target bonus amount if maximum financial performance is achieved, provides participants with significant motivation to achieve the Company's financial objectives.
+The Company believes that linking 60% of the bonus opportunity directly to financial performance, with an opportunity to earn a greater payout than target bonus amount if maximum financial performance is achieved, provides participants with significant motivation to achieve the Company's financial objectives.